thanpolas/toddmotto.github.io/_posts/2012-06-07-how-to-easily-use-cufon-font-replacement.md

 disqus: http://www.toddmotto.com/how-to-easily-use-cufon-font-replacement
 ---

+<strong>Stop!</strong> I highly recommend you find an alternative to Cufon, use @font-face.

 Cufón font replacement is an easy way to embed custom fonts on the web.
 There are many ways to embed fonts onto a website, Cufón is just one method.
 I find it to be one of the best ways, depending on the project.
 Here’s a quick ‘how-to’ on embedding those custom fonts you love.

 Note: Using @font-face is a much better and easier alternative to Cufon, and doesn't rely on JavaScript